-My main area of interest is the relationship between politics and time: how power relations and political engagement are shaped by specific ways of organising, imagining and experiencing time.
-For example, in my book Feminism, Time and Nonlinear History (2014), I ask what difference it could make to feminist politics if we imagine the history of feminism as a fractured, back-and-forth, repetitive process, rather than a straight line of progress from past to present to future.
-More recently, my interest in time has led me to consider the politics of 'pregnant time' from a feminist perspective and I am currently in the process of writing a new book, Pregnancy without Birth: Embodying the Present.
+My main area of interest is the relationship between politics and the ways that we organise, experience and imagine time.
+For example, in my book Feminism, Time and Nonlinear History (2014), I ask what difference it could make to feminist politics if we think of the history of feminism as a fractured, back-and-forth, multi-stranded process, rather than a straight line of progress from past to present to future.
+More recently, my interest in the politics of time has led me to consider how 'pregnant time' is configured around the future of the imagined child within dominant cultural imaginaries, and what this means for pregnancies that end in miscarriage.
+My book on this topic - Pregnancy without Birth - will be out in 2022.

 Research grants and awards